George Liquor: Personality

 Kricfalusi described George Liquor as "the greatest American" who is so conservative "that he thinks the Republicans are commies".
 George harbors a deep antipathy for the political left; in one issue of Spümcø's Comic Book, George Liquor becomes enraged after a fish calls him a Democrat.
-According to Kricfalusi's "George Liquor Story Bible", George is a middle-aged, crass, religious, ultra-patriotic American who favors his nephew, Jimmy The Idiot Boy, and tries to teach Jimmy how to be a "real man".
+According to Kricfalusi's "George Liquor Story Bible", George is a middle-aged, crass, religious, ultra-patriotic American who favors his nephew, Jimmy the Idiot Boy, and tries to teach Jimmy how to be a "real man".
+George has a hillbilly relative, Corn Liquor, who was intended to be introduced in an episode in the second season named "Hillbilly Ren", but never got past the outline stage before Kricfalusi was fired.

 Liquor lives in the fictional city of Decentville, USA.
 George strongly believes in discipline and corporal punishment; his motto is "it's discipline that begets love".
-In the two episodes of The Ren & Stimpy Show in which he starred, George treats Ren and Stimpy strictly and tries to make them as disciplined as possible.
+In the two episodes of The Ren & Stimpy Show in which he starred, George treats Ren and Stimpy strictly and tries to make them as disciplined as possible; despite this, he genuinely cares for the duo, though his abuse occurs unintentionally under his misguided actions.
 In an issue of Comic Book, Liquor questions how parents can love their children without spanking them.

 Creation

-George was created by Kricfalusi in 1979 immediately after Kricfalusi saw a building with a sign that read, "George Liquor".
+George was created by Kricfalusi in 1979 immediately after Kricfalusi saw a building with a sign that read "George Liquor".
 Kricfalusi said that the name "George Liquor" was "the coolest name [he] ever heard".
 According to Kricfalusi's blog, Kricfalusi's father greatly influenced the character's personality.
 He said that both Liquor and his father are similar in that "George and my Dad believe strongly in discipline and order and rules.
 (Especially their own!)"
 Kricfalusi intended for George Liquor to be an integral character in The Ren & Stimpy Show; Kricfalusi created Ren and Stimpy as Liquor's and Jimmy's pets.

-On The Ren and Stimpy Show
+On The Ren & Stimpy Show

 George Liquor's first official appearances were in episodes of The Ren & Stimpy Show, a cartoon series that Kricfalusi created, sold to the television channel Nickelodeon, and directed at his studio Spümcø.
-Liquor starred in the episodes "Dog Show" and "Man's Best Friend" and made brief cameos in the episodes "The Boy Who Cried Rat" and "Robin Höek".
+Liquor starred in the episodes "Dog Show" and "Man's Best Friend", and made brief cameos in the episodes "The Boy Who Cried Rat!" and "Robin Höek".
 According to Kricfalusi, Liquor only appeared in a few episodes because those in charge of Nickelodeon at the time hated the character.
-Ren and Stimpy animator Bill Wray described Liquor as a character that Nickelodeon "never liked" because the name "Liquor" both was a reference to alcohol and sounded like the words "lick her".
+Ren & Stimpy animator Bill Wray described Liquor as a character that Nickelodeon "never liked" because the name "Liquor" both was a reference to alcohol and sounded like the words "lick her".
 Wray said that Nickelodeon disapproved of George but did not forbid Kricfalusi from using the character.